 We are a data controller for any personal information that you provide to us.
 This means that we are responsible for determining how information relating to you is used, stored and shared.

-Our data controller is Jonathan Beswick.
+Our data controller is Paul Williams.
 You can contact him using the contact details below.

 Categories of personal data we process